Office Hours

 Biography

 Although I was born in California, I was raised in North Dakota from age 6 months on, and consider it my home state.
 My mother grew up on a farm in the middle of the state (Kidder County).
 My father was from the Punjab region of India.
+[Interesting side note: despite my being a later member of GenX, none of my immediate family members were Boomers; my parents and most of my aunts & uncles were members of the Silent Generation, and a few were even part of the Greatest Generation.
+The oldest of these retired before I was born!]
 Otherwise, I was raised in a household headed by two women in Fargo and attended local Catholic schools, St. Anthony, Nativity, and Shanley, for grades K-12.
-Yes, there were a few of us non-white people in ND in the 80s.
-And yes, my school life was "interesting" because of my background.
-I like to think my personal story contributes to my views of diversity and inclusivity in the classroom and community.
+I like to joke that I was the only Asian in town when I was growing up.
+That's not quite true, but it sometimes felt like it--and my background definitely made my school life "interesting."
+I believe my personal story contributes to my views of diversity and inclusivity in the classroom and community.

 I was always torn between my love of science and my love of old languages and literatures.
-I chose Purdue (in the middle of Indiana cornfields) for my undergraduate experience because I was a Physics major and they have a particle accelerator.
+I chose Purdue (in the middle of Indiana cornfields) for my undergraduate degree because I was a Physics major and they have a particle accelerator.
 When I made the switch to medieval studies, I was equally lucky because Purdue has a program in that as well.
 I firmly believe the sciences and Humanities should comfortably co-exist and support each other.
 Pursuing my graduate education led me first to Chicago (lunch at the Sears Tower!
 Shedd Aquarium!
 Art museums!), and then to the state of Washington (apples and lentils and rain).
 Eventually, I ended up back home in North Dakota (wheat, more wheat, and sugar beets).
 My first job out of graduate school was as a professor at Minot State University, where I founded the state's first Gender Studies program and taught the state's first Queer Theory course.
 I made the move to UND in 2008, where I teach medieval literature, linguistics, and queer theory.
+I have been very lucky to hold two tenured positions in my own home state.
+I love North Dakota even if it doesn't always love me back.

 Outside of the university setting, I am married and have cats.
-I enjoy listening to Goth, Metal, Punk, and Industrial music, wearing black, being sarcastic, watching Star Trek (TOS preferred), and playing video games.
+I enjoy listening to Goth, Doom Metal, Punk, standard Metal, and Industrial music, wearing black (including my lipstick), being sarcastic, watching Star Trek (TOS preferred), and playing video games.
 Winters are fine.
 I love gourmet cooking and am a bit of an enophile.
 And of course I love reading books, preferably with a cat on my lap.
 (If it happens to be a horror or fantasy novel, so much the better.)

 Medieval Christian devotional literature, specifically anchorites and hermits, with a focus on women's literature and gender issues.
 Monasticism and monastic Rules.
 Hagiographies and saints' lives.
 Queer theology and applications.
 Critical race theory and the Middle Ages, particularly its intersections with gender and sexuality.
 History of Sexuality, especially female same-sex relationships.
 Medieval scribal and reading practices.
 Paleography, archival, and manuscript studies, especially Middle English and medieval Latin.
+Materiality, gender, and religion in the Middle Ages.
 Spatial and architectural criticism, particularly its connections with gender and sexuality.
 Old Norse, including Icelandic, religion and literature.
 Monastic culture of the greater Northwest Atlantic region, with a special focus on Birgitta of Sweden.
 Historical linguistics, principally in relation to religious and gender issues.

 Significant publications (see cv for complete list):